Revenue design thinking: implementing enterprise tableau reporting at UC San Diego Health

-Our colleague Linda Hoang conceived of a Tableau dashboard that would use data not replicated in Epic provided reporting tools.
-Our hypothesis is that this data will quantify several key performance indicators related to reverse engineering payer behaviors.
-Consistent calculations of these metrics is expected to improve accounts receivable income across a performance spectrum.
+Our colleagues conceive Tableau dashboards that use data not replicated in Epic provided reporting tools.
+Our hypothesis is that this data will quantify several key performance indicators using a 'distance to frontier' methodology.
+Consistent calculations of these metrics might improve revenue cycle operations across a performance spectrum.

 At one end of the spectrum are UCSD system optimisation opportunities and staff focus.
 In the middle of this spectrum are the comparative performance of UCSD contracted vendors.
 UCSD's tiered vendor agreements are designed around a 'race' dynamic where the first to collect revenue captures an economic advantage.
 At the other end of this spectrum is actual payer payment behavior.
 Calculations based on contracts, denial, ICD-10 coding schema guide the relationship.

 Across this spectrum, revenue cycle operations involve combinatorial complexity - many different variables are at play - patient, procedure, location, doctor, sequencing, payer, adjudicator, claim editing / acceptance rules.
 If UC San Diego, in partnership with its sister campuses, are likely to discover better solutions using data and data analysis techniques in projects like this one.
 This is 'discovery' and 'alpha' level work - the future state will involved sharing standardised data sets with other UC medical centers, and Tableau data analytics within a shared enterprise server environment.